Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Related work

 \textbf{Text-to-Speech synthesis}.
 Human voice synthesis is a significant challenge in the field of AI.
 State-of-the-art TTS synthesis approaches such as VALLE~\cite{wang2023neural}, AudioBox~\cite{vyas2023audiobox}, VoiceBox~\cite{le2024voicebox}, NaturalSpeech3~\cite{wang2023neural}, and YourTTS~\cite{casanova2022yourtts} have demonstrated the possibility of generating high-quality, human-realistic audio with generative models trained on large datasets.
 Current TTS models can be classified into two primary categories: cascaded and end-to-end methods.
 Cascaded TTS models~\cite{shen2018natural, ren2019fastspeech,li2019neural} typically employ a pipeline involving an acoustic model and a vocoder utilizing mel spectrograms as intermediary representations.
 To address the limitations associated with vocoders, end-to-end TTS models~\cite{kim2021conditional, liu2022delightfultts} have been developed to jointly optimize both the acoustic model and vocoder.
 In practical applications, it is preferable to customize TTS systems to generate speech in any voice with limited accessible data.
 Consequently, there is increasing interest in zero-shot multi-speaker TTS techniques~\cite{cooper2020zero,casanova2022yourtts,ye2024flashspeech}.

-\textbf{AI-synthesized audio detection.} Recent advancements in AI technology have significantly enhanced the ability to generate high-quality and realistic audio, calling for an urgent need for more robust and reliable detection methods.
-Several datasets have been developed to support research in this area.
-The ASVspoof challenges~\cite{wu2017asvspoof, nautsch2021asvspoof, todisco2019asvspoof} are among the most notable, offering comprehensive datasets that cover a variety of attack vectors, including replay attacks, voice conversion, and directly synthesized audio.
-These resources aim to facilitate thorough evaluations of countermeasures against various spoofing techniques.
-In addition, newer datasets such as WaveFake~\cite{frank2021wavefake} and LibriSeVoc~\cite{sun2023ai} provide fake audio samples generated with state-of-the-art vocoders, offering diverse distributions to enhance the development of deepfake audio detection systems.
-By comparison, the In-the-Wild dataset~\cite{zang2024singfake} targets real-world applications by collecting deepfake audios from publicly accessible sources, capturing the complexity and diversity of manipulations encountered in everyday environments.
-Similarly, the SingFake dataset~\cite{zang2024singfake} focuses on the detection of synthetic singing voices, presenting unique challenges due to the musical content and variation in vocal expressions.
-These datasets are crucial for developing and testing next-generation AI-synthesized audio detection systems, pushing the boundaries of what is achievable in identifying and mitigating the threats posed by advanced audio synthesis technologies.
+\textbf{AI-synthesized audio detection.} Recent advancements in AI technology have significantly enhanced the ability to generate high-quality and realistic audio, creating an urgent need for more robust and reliable detection methods.
+Several comprehensive datasets have been developed to support research in this field.
+The ASVspoof challenges~\cite{wu2017asvspoof, wang2020asvspoof, nautsch2021asvspoof, todisco2019asvspoof,liu2023asvspoof} are among the most notable, offering datasets that cover various attack vectors including replay attacks, voice conversion, and directly synthesized audio.
+Building upon this foundation, the ADD challenges~\cite{yi2022add,yi2023add} and CFAD dataset~\cite{ma2024cfad} introduce more challenging scenarios by incorporating background noise, disturbances, and partial audio manipulations, though both are limited to Chinese language content.
+To address specific technical challenges, WaveFake~\cite{frank2021wavefake} and LibriSeVoc~\cite{sun2023ai} focus on state-of-the-art vocoder-generated samples, while Codecfake~\cite{xie2024codecfake} specifically targets the detection of audio generated by Large Language Model (LLM)-based systems that operate directly with discrete neural codecs.
+The MLAAD dataset~\cite{muller2024mlaad} provides broad linguistic coverage, incorporating fake audio from 82 Text-to-Speech models across 38 languages.
+For real-world applications, the In-the-Wild dataset~\cite{muller2022does} collects deepfake audio from publicly accessible sources, capturing the complexity of manipulations encountered in everyday environments.
+Similarly, the SingFake dataset~\cite{zang2024singfake} addresses the unique challenges of synthetic singing voice detection, where musical content and varied vocal expressions add additional complexity.
+Collectively, these datasets are crucial for developing and evaluating next-generation AI-synthesized audio detection systems, advancing our ability to identify and mitigate threats posed by sophisticated audio synthesis technologies.